Boyi and Shuqi: Sima Qian

-Sima Qian, the famous historian, included various biographical sketches in his Records of the Grand Historian, including the "A Biographical Sketch of Boyi".
+The historian Sima Qian included various biographical sketches in his Records of the Grand Historian, including the "A Biographical Sketch of Boyi", which includes Shuqi.
 In this, he incorporates discussion of morality and Heaven from the perspective of Lao Zi.
 Sima addresses the question of whether there are consequences for choosing good or evil, by comparing Boyi with the robber Zhi (盜), who was said to have lived to a ripe old age feeding on human flesh, among other heinous deeds.

 Art and poetry

 Boyi and Shuqi have been used as artistic references in painting, poetry, and literature, including a surviving painting by Li Tang and references in poems by Du Fu, and others.
 The Chuci anthology's Qi jian's second piece ("Drowning in the River") references Bo Yi and Shuqi with extravagant praise: in this case, metrical considerations have led to an artificial apparent separation between the brothers, with Boyi in line 29 being described as starving himself on Shouyangshan and in line 30 Shuqi described as having (thus) won eternally-spreading glory.
 In literature Boyi and Shuqi are also referred to as Yi-Shu, that is, Yi and Shu.
 For example, in lines of the second of the "Drinking Songs" series by Tao Yuanming (using poetic antithesis):